Algebraic Goodwillie spectral sequence: James--Hopf map

-In this section we evaluate the James-Hopf map on the generators of the algebra~$\Lambda$, see Theorem~\ref{definition:james-hopf map}.
+In this section we evaluate the James--Hopf map on the generators of the algebra~$\Lambda$, see Theorem~\ref{definition:james-hopf map}.
 We explain the relevant topological result about the elements of Hopf invariant one in Remark~\ref{remark: james-hopf, informal}.